debiki/talkyard-prod-one/README.md

 Directories
 ----------------

-You'll install Talkyard <!-- -the-software, and config files, --> in `/opt/talkyard-v1/`.
+You'll install Talkyard in `/opt/talkyard-v1/`.

 <!--
 (`-v1` is for "host scripts version one".
 Every 3?
 5? years, there's a major